 You will have 60 minutes to complete this unit.
 I will also let you know when you have 10 minutes of testing time left.
-You may begin working now.

 Write the starting time and stopping time in the timing box (Figure 3.0 Timing Box Example).